CastosHQ/Seriously-Simple-Transcripts/readme.txt

 Simply upload your transcript file (in any format) just like you would upload your podcast audio/video file and the link to download the transcript will appear underneath the episode media player with the rest of your episode details.

-**Primary Features**
+** Primary Seriously Simple Transcripts Add-On Features **

 - Adds a new file upload field to your episodes for adding your transcript file
 - Adds a 'Download transcript' link alongside the rest of the episode details on your episodes
+- Adds a Gutenberg 'Transcripts' block
+- Adds an Elementor 'Transcripts' block
+- Adds a podcast:transcript tag to podcast RSS feeds

 **How to contribute**

-If you want to contribute to Seriously Simple Transcripts, you can [fork the GitHub repository](https://github.com/hlashbrooke/Seriously-Simple-Transcripts) - all pull requests will be reviewed and merged if they fit into the goals for the plugin.
+If you want to contribute to Seriously Simple Transcripts, you can [fork the GitLab repository](https://gitlab.com/castos/Seriously-Simple-Transcripts) - all pull requests will be reviewed and merged if they fit into the goals for the plugin.

 == Installation ==